Gilliamwu/Capstone_YOLO_training_datasource/README.md

 ```
 ./darknet detector train cfg/obj.data cfg/yolov3-obj.cfg backup/yolov3-obj_3100.weights
 ```

-### then if backend need the newest weight, repeat "If you just want to use it for detection", but change the weight file name by the latest weight
+Then if Database+Flask backend need the newest weight, repeat "If you just want to use it for detection", but change the weight file name by the latest weight

 ## How to add your own data